Fulgencio Batista: Constitutional presidency (1940–1944)

 Batista defeated Grau in the first presidential election (1940) under the new Cuban constitution, and served a four-year term as President of Cuba, the first and to this day only non-white Cuban in that office.
 Batista was endorsed by the Democratic Socialist Coalition and the original Cuban Communist Party (later known as the Popular Socialist Party), which at the time had little significance and no probability of an electoral victory.
-This support was primarily due to Batista's early advocacy of strengthening labor laws and his support for labor unions, with which the Communists had close ties, as well as the pro-Allied stance in World War II.
 Batista also supported corporatism and statism in his first term.
-Communists attacked the anti-Batista opposition, saying Grau and others were "fascists" and "reactionaries."
 During this term in office, Batista carried out major social reforms and established numerous economic regulations and pro-union policies.